bio-raum/FooDMe2/docs/help/step-by-step_guide.md

 workflow documentation taht can be found following the link in the left navigation panel.
 Following this guide alone will only bring you as far as setting up FooDMe2 for basic analyses on your system, do read the documentation to know how to properly use the workflow!

 You can copy the code from each block and paste it in your shell to follow along.
-Hover over the circled numbers in the code blocks to know more.
+Click on the question marks in the code blocks to know more.
 You can also check the links to jump to the relevant documentation section.

 Should anything be unclear or not work as expected, we ask for your understanding, maintaining this guide along the pipeline is considerable work